ms-studio/karmilla/readme.md

 To open the font via FontForge, do "File > Open", navigate to and highlight the "Karmilla-Regular.sfdir" folder, and click "OK" – FontForge will then open the font.
 Don't attempt to open a single .glyph file.

+## How to generate fonts?

+Here is the convention we are using we make changes, such as adding or improving glyphs:
+- Change the version number, under Element > Font Info
+- Export a new TTF, via Generate Fonts > TTF.
+- We name the TTF with the version appended to the filename, such as Karmilla-Regular-013.ttf - this makes it easier to test and compare different versions.

 ## Changes:

 Some of the changes we made so far: